Per Jemth research group

 Structure-function relationships of proteins

-We address these questions using a combination of biophysics, protein engineering and phylogenetic methods.
-We use different model systems, such as binding domains from transcriptional co-activators, the interaction between the transactivation domain of p53 and MDM2, PDZ domains and other proteins and binding motifs from animals, bacteria and viruses.
-A new and exciting line of research that we are currently pursuing is resurrection of ancient proteins, in an effort to understand how intrinsically disordered regions have evolved.
+We use different model systems, such as binding domains from the transcriptional co-activators CBP/p300, the transactivation domain of p53 and MDM2, and other proteins and binding motifs from animals, bacteria and viruses.
+An exciting line of research that we pursue is resurrection of ancient proteins, in an effort to understand how intrinsically disordered regions have evolved.
+In another project we want to understand the structure and function of de novo proteins.
+These are proteins that only exist in one or a few closely related species, suggesting that they have a recent origin.
+They are predicted to be disordered.
+But there is also the exciting possibility that they can fold and if so, which 3D structures do they adopt, new or ancient ones?

 FOLLOW UPPSALA UNIVERSITY ON